VaibhavKansagara/xapian-gsoc-proposal/proposal.rst

 **Deleiverables**

-* Make the xapian-letor releasable with extensive test,documentation,example code.
+* Make the xapian-letor releasable with extensive test and documentation.

+* Write bindings for xapian-letor and example code.

 * Make the xapian-evaluation module releasable.

-* Integrate more rankers and scorers with letor and test for them.
+* Integrate more rankers and scorers with letor and test for them(stretch goal).

-* Write bindings for xapian-letor.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**